 The sensitivity of next- generation sequencing is over 99% for the detection of nucleotide base changes and small deletions and insertions (<10 bases) in the regions analyzed.
 Larger deletions, insertions and other complex genetic events are not identified using this test methodology.
 Rare primer site variants may lead to erroneous results.

 Note: Single gene sequencing is available for all genes in the panel.
+Deletion/duplication analysis is available for all genes on the panel.

 Turn-Around Time: